mlapinm/A02Nh/html6ccna/b107tabs.md

 password pass-value Line (console and vty) configuration mode.
-Sets the password required on that line for login if the login command (with no other parameters) is also configured. interface type port-number Global command that changes the context to interface modeó for example, interface FastEthernet 0/1. hostname name Global command that sets this switchís hostname, which is also used as the first part of the switchís command prompt. exit Moves back to the next higher mode in configuration mode.
+Sets the password required on that line for login if the login command (with no other parameters) is also configured. interface type port-number Global command that changes the context to interface mode‚Äî for example, interface FastEthernet 0/1. hostname name Global command that sets this switch‚Äôs hostname, which is also used as the first part of the switch‚Äôs command prompt. exit Moves back to the next higher mode in configuration mode.
 ||||||||||||||||||||
 ||||||||||||||||||||